Area of investment and support

 Market failures in early-stage innovation

 Private investors are often unwilling to fund high-risk, early-stage development, particularly in areas like public service innovation where returns on investment are uncertain.
-The programme aims to reduces that risk and enables solutions to become ready to use.
+The programme aims to reduce that risk and enables solutions to become ready to use.

 Fragmented research ecosystems